sihyun-yu/Ogogada/Reports/DP4/ogogada.md

 Design choices:
 We chose not to implement..
-1. actual rank that would be stored at database, since actual accuracy and time is not an important issue.
+1. Actual rank that would be stored at database, since actual accuracy and time is not an important issue.
-2. entering actual code for gifticon, since actual number is not an important issue.
+2. Entering actual code for gifticon, since actual number is not an important issue.
-3. motions for card calculation, since a simple image would deliver the meaning enough.
+3. Motions for card calculation, since a simple image would deliver the meaning enough.
-4. voice sound of imaginary customer order, since we thought implementation effort requires far more than it's intention which is notifying users.
+4. Voice sound of imaginary customer order, since we thought implementation effort requires far more than it's intention which is notifying users.

 Instead we chose to implement..
 1. POS UI with locks, since the unlocking them step by step is key for learning POS easily.